alexewerlof/pk/README.md

 }
 ```

-Get the value of the repository
+Get the value of the repository:

 ```shell
 $ pk -j repository